RostamGolesorkh/git-practice/README.md

 # git_practice

-This is a personal repository to pracice git.
+This is a personal repository to pracice git and git_flow in command line.